 The ABKC Junior Showmanship Program was created to educate, teach and encourage our junior handlers in the sport of dog showing (conformation or performance), in basic dog anatomy, in promoting of responsible ownership and good breeding practices.
 The ABKC Junior Showmanship Program will recognize the achievements of our Junior Handlers and will reward both participation and excellence in various aspects of the sport of dog showing.
 The ABKC believes that the children that get involved in the sport of dog showing are the future of the ABKC and education and good sportsmanship is the key.
 Teaching children is an honor and a privilege that carries with it a moral responsibility to contribute to the healthy character development of junior handlers.
 Members of the ABKC who equate trying your best as the definition of success — and parents who value, expect, and demand good sportsmanship from their child — help shape the moral, ethical, and spiritual character of children.

 Half-pint Showmanship Class: Children 2-4 years of age as of January 1st of that current calendar year.
 Parents are required to accompany their child and dog in to ring to ensure the safety of handlers and their dogs.
 All junior handlers will receive a participation ribbon.

 Limited Showmanship Class: Children 4-8 years of age as of January 1st of that current calendar year.
-Placing should be at least 1st through 3rd, with every child also getting a participation ribbon.
+All junior handlers will receive a participation ribbon.

 Novice Showmanship 8-13: Children 8-13 years of age as of January 1st of that current calendar year who have not won three 1st place ribbons, with competition.
 After three 1st places wins continuing into open division.